Skip to Main Content

 Because this cut is tough and contains connective tissue, low and slow cooking methods that add moisture are best.
 In other words, this cut should be braised until it is fall-apart tender.

-How to Cook Rump Roast on Your Traeger
+How To Cook Rump Roast On The Traeger

 We recommend our smoked pot roast technique for rump roast.
 Smoke the roast directly on the grill at 180 degrees Fahrenheit for 1½ hours.
 Then turn the grill up to 275 degrees, and transfer the roast to a dutch oven that contains aromatics and braising liquid.
 Cook with the lid on for 4 to 5 hours, until the internal temperature of the meat reaches 204 degrees.